Community-Supported Retreat Spots for the Resilience in Movement

 We are using the term “community-supported retreat spots” rather than “scholarships” or some other term in part to shift away from any mindset of “charity” or “assistance”.
 RW has experienced being the “scholarship kid” in environments where that meant less-than, or needing to prove that one had earned one’s spot or really deserved to be there in a way that others never had to.
 We'd prefer to use the frame of community-care (the community all contributing to the whole and taking care of the collective) to suggest that we all benefit when folks with a diversity of experiences, identities, and backgrounds are in space together, and having community-supported (discounted or sliding-scale) retreat spots is one way to support the creation of a diverse retreat ecosystem, and support access for folks who otherwise wouldn't be able to access the space.

 We also choose not to use the term “scholarship” to make clear and transparent the fact that we are not a large institutional organization with grant money and funders to fund scholarships.
-We are asking our communities as well as other folks who come on the retreat to consider giving money to support access for those for whom the standard rates are a barrier, but we are also allowing that we as the folks organizing the retreat may simply absorb some of the lodging and food costs for sliding scale spots.
+We are asking our communities as well as other folks who come on the retreat to consider giving money to support access for those for whom the standard rates are a barrier, but we are also allowing that we as the folks organizing the retreat may simply absorb some of the lodging and food costs for sliding-scale and commmunity-supported retreat spots.